JiriValasek/ReceiptAnalysis/README.md

 # ReceiptAnalysis

 Project for a receipt analysis of a dataset from kaggle.

+Full report (CS only) is [here](https://github.com/JiriValasek/ReceiptAnalysis/blob/main/report_cs.pdf)

 ## Requirements